Social Studies - 3rd Grade

 Content Overview:

 Social Studies in grades Kindergarten through 8th grade is focused around a theme for each grade.
 In third grade the theme is Communities: Past and Present, Near and Far.
-The local community serves as the focal point for third grade as students begin to understand how their communities have changed over time and to make comparisons with communities in other places.
+The local community serves as the focal point for third graders as students begin to understand how their communities have changed over time and to make comparisons with communities in other places.
 The study of local history comes alive through the use of artifacts and documents.
 They also learn how communities are governed and how the local economy is organized.
 The units taught throughout the year are Government, History: Past and Present, Economics, and Geography: My School and Nation.
 Communities: Past and Present; Near and Far is reflected within these units.

 Textbooks: